1,231+ Funded Israel Startups 2026 | Verified Data & Contacts

 • Multinational R&D Centers: Over 400 multinational corporations including Google, Apple, Microsoft, Intel, and Facebook maintain R&D centers in Israel, creating a pipeline of experienced talent that often transitions to Israel startups after gaining expertise in scaled operations.

-According to the Israel Innovation Authority’s 2024 Report, the high-tech sector now represents 18% of Israel’s GDP and 54% of total exports, with Israel startups at the core of this economic engine.
+According to the Israel Innovation Authority’s 2024 Report, the high-tech sector now represents 18% of Israel’s GDP and 54% of total exports.
+For a comprehensive view of the broader startup funding landscape, our blog covers funding stages from seed through Series D and beyond.

 Recently Funded Startups In Israel